Holy Trinity Catholic Primary School

 Reading

-The member of staff responsible for the development of this area is Mrs Beech.
-She is responsible for developing, supporting and monitoring our aim of deepening confidence and independence in our children who develop a lifelong love of reading.
+The member of staff responsible for the development of Reading is Mrs Coxon and Early Reading is Miss Roberts.
+They are responsible for developing, supporting and monitoring our aim of deepening confidence and independence in our children who develop a lifelong love of reading.

 What?